risha2211/competitive-programming/Energy-Crystals.md

 Initially, all crystals have 0 energy.

-Our goal is to charge each crystal to energy level (x).
+Our goal is to charge each crystal to energy level 'x'.

 Only one action can be performed at a time:

-In one action, the energy level of any one crystal can be increased by any positive amount (freely chosen).
+In one action, the energy level of any one crystal can be increased by any positive amount.

 **Constraint (the tricky part):**

 After every action, the following condition must hold:

-For every pair of crystals \(i\) and \(j\), it must be true that:
+For every pair of crystals i and j, it must be true that:

 \[
 a_i \geq \left\lfloor \frac{a_j}{2} \right\rfloor